-- 1. Restrain him from vice. - 2.
-Encourage him to do right and virtuous deeds - 3.
+- !.
+Restrain him from vice. - 2.
+Encourage him to do right and virtuous deeds. - 3.
 Give him a good education. - 4.
-Provide him with a young and suitable wife - 5.
-Hand over to him the share of the family wealth."9
+Provide him with a young and suitable wife. - 5.
+Hand over to him the share of the family wealth."

-According to the above Declaration, it is incumbent on the parents to see that their children get good education and that they do not perform evil deeds.
-They should encourage them to study Buddhist literature, attend religious classes and visit monks occasionally.
-They should train their children in such a way that they do not adhere to wrong views and false ideologies, so that on their death they may be reborn in the Happy Course of Existence.
-Then only it can be said that the parents have fulfilled their duties towards their children.
+According to the above Declaration, it is incurbent on the parents to see that their childen get good education and that they do not perform evil deeds.
+They should encorage them to study Buddhist literature, attend religious classes and visit monks occasic ally.
+They should train their chirdrend in such a way that they do not adhere the wrong views and false idiologies, so that on their death they may be reborn in the Happy Course of Existence.
+Then only a can be said that the parents have fulfilled their duties towards their children.